noahehall/theBookOfNoah/0current/react17.md

       - always return a function to handle cleanup when the component unmounts
       - use multiple effect hooks for each side effect
     - usecases:
+      - any side effect, e.g. mutations, timers, logging, etc
       - *componentDidMount*
       - *componentDidUpdate*
       - *componentWillUpdate*
     -

   - *useLayoutEffect*
+    - synchronous version of *useEffect*
+    - allows you to memoize effects but requires all dependent variables used inside the effect hook to be listed as a dep
+    - usecases:
+      - see *useEffect*
+    -

   - *useContext*
   - *useReducer*
   - *useCallback*